Charlez1/SmartMessenger/README.md

 ## Used Libraries and Technologies

+- MVVM (Model-View-ViewModel) architecture for a clean and scalable app design
+- Kotlin Coroutines for asynchronous programming and managing background tasks
+- RecyclerView for efficient message list display with paging 3 library
+- Hilt for dependency injection
 - Firestore Database for real-time message exchange.
 - Firebase Authentication for user authentication.
-- RecyclerView for efficient message list display with paging 3 library
-- MVVM (Model-View-ViewModel) architecture for a clean and scalable app design
-- Kotlin Coroutines for asynchronous programming and managing background tasks

 ## Screenshots